91emilpettersson/MovieTheater/README.md

 There are two [integration tests](https://github.com/91emilpettersson/MovieTheater/blob/main/BackEnd/API.Test/Integration/TheaterIntegrationTest.cs), one that covers only a happy case and one that tests concurrent booking.

 ### Frontend
-The frontend uses yarn for package managing and vite to get a development server with hot module replacement.
-ESLint is used to keep the code consistent (default rules).

 #### Unit tests
 The frontend unit tests use vitest.
 Consideration to include the jest-dom library was made, since it would make the tests a bit more readable, but was in the end decided against since it did not feel right to mix vitest and jest.
 It could be confusing for a new developer as to which test framework is used in the application.
 All the unit tests follow the naming convention *theComponentBeingTested.test.tsx*.